 Peer & Family Support Network

-- Crisis, Assessment, Prevention, and Education (CAPE): Requested by local high school or college officials, the CAPE team is trained to provide prevention and early intervention strategy for youth ages, 16 to 25, who are at risk of or are experiencing first onset of serious psychiatric illness and its multiple issues and risk factors.
+- Crisis, Assessment, Prevention and Education (CAPE): Requested by local high school or college officials, the CAPE team is trained to provide prevention and early intervention strategies for youth ages, 16 to 25, who are at risk of (or are experiencing) a first onset of serious psychiatric illness and its multiple issues and risk factors.
 The CAPE team members provide support and resources and reach out to assist family members by referring them for follow-up to a trained NAMI Sonoma County Peer & Family Support specialist.